Python3pkg/Nappy/wiki/APIKey-Management.md

     nr = Numerous()

 will instantiate a Numerous object using the apiKey found in the .numerousCred file as specified by the environment variable NUMEROUSAPIKEY.

+You could strip this all the way down to putting your key directly into the environment:

+    % NUMEROUSAPIKEY=nmrs_blah2348v754blah python myprogram.py

+and still just use `nr = Numerous()`; however, doing so potentially exposes your key to anyone who can view process status on the machine (environment variables can be viewed) so this usually isn't a good idea on general principles.

 Additional examples: